cacophony-wj/LeS/README.md

 #  Admiring Yourself

 For those who want to experience "POV" (point-of-view) scenes or to play primarily in first person, Immersive First Person View is included.
 It's a little wonky, so it's disabled by default.
-Ensure you're in first person mode (F key by default) and press _NUMPAD 0_ to enable it.
-Then press the F key again and look downward.
+Ensure you're in first person mode (F key by default, click the right stick for the controller) and press _NUMPAD 0_ to enable it.
+Then press F / R3 again and look downward.
 Should work tolerably well for POV scenes (maybe a bit of clipping) except for animations where the actors are _really_ close to each other.

 **You cannot switch to third person anymore without deactivating IFPV with _NUMPAD 0_!**

 To _disable IFPV_ once you have enabled it, ensure that you **can** see your body when you look downward, then press _NUMPAD 0_.
 You will automatically switch to a third person view.
-Once more the _F_ key will return to its default function, as will the scroll wheel.
+Once more the _F_ or _R3_ buttons will return to its default function, as will the scroll wheel.

 You can always watch a scene from an external view with SexLab's default freecam available with _NUMPAD 3_.
 Use the mouse to look around and WASD to move your "camera".